LawrenceZhou/labelingInterface/README.md

 ### Running

-1. Go to the root directory and start the server with `go run example.go`
+1. Go to the `server/` directory and start the server with `go run example.go`

 2. If all is working correctly, check the address http://localhost:8080/ which you can open in your  browser and see the application running.